trufflesuite/trufflesuite.com/src/docs/tezos/truffle/reference/configuring-tezos-projects.md

 ## Configuring your project to deploy to a public test network

-The above configuration defines single development network pointed at the public [BabylonNet](https://tezos.gitlab.io/#babylonnet-test-network) test network.
+The above configuration defines a single development network pointed at the public [BabylonNet](https://tezos.gitlab.io/#babylonnet-test-network) test network.
 You can see how this is set up in context by following our [quickstart](/docs/tezos/quickstart).

+Developing on public test nets can be limiting for a number of reasons (acquiring test net tokens, performance, and internet connectivity, among others).
+Fortunately, there's a local solution.

 ## Setting up a local test network with Flextesa

-TODO: I don't know how to create an account yet.
+Enter Flextesa.
+"Flextesa" is short for [flexible Tezos sandboxes](https://medium.com/@obsidian.systems/introducing-flextesa-robust-testing-tools-for-tezos-and-its-applications-edc1e336a209), and can help you quickly set up a Tezos environment locally.

+Our [example Tezos box](https://github.com/truffle-box/tezos-example-box) comes with scripts to spin up a flextesa environment with zero-work.
+Check out [the documentation](https://github.com/truffle-box/tezos-example-box#sandbox-management).

+If you're going to set up a flextesa environment on your own, you'll want to perform the following:

+1. Run the flextesa environment via docker ([see example](https://github.com/truffle-box/tezos-example-box/blob/master/scripts/sandbox/start_sandbox.sh))
+1. Configure your Truffle project to point to the flextesa environment. ([see example](https://github.com/truffle-box/tezos-example-box/blob/master/truffle-config.js#L7))
+1. Import the default private key into your Truffle configuration. ([see example](https://github.com/truffle-box/tezos-example-box/blob/master/truffle-config.js#L1))

 ## Suported configuration options